carlosaoribeiro/TeachTrack/README.md

 # 🎓 TeachTrack

-An Android application to help English teachers manage their student schedules, including class registrations, recurring lessons, and Firebase integration.
+An Android application to help English teachers manage their student schedules, including class registrations, recurring lessons, Firebase integration, and a visually refined experience.

 ---